thafaker/writefreely-to-ghost/README.md

     yes, you name it…

-Than copy your writefreely file into this cloned folder and rename it to writefreely-export.json
+Than copy your writefreely export json file into this cloned folder and rename it to writefreely-export.json

+Make the script executable

+    chmod +x convert-writefreely-to-ghost.sh

 Run the script

     bash convert-writefreely-to-ghost.sh

 It take a little bit of time, after that you should got a file named ghost-import-complete.json and this can be imported via webinterface into your ghost installation.